AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 ## Overview

+**Work in progress**

-This document outlines the steps to add an audience using Adobe Real-Time CDP Collaboration.
+This document outlines the steps to onboard an organization using Adobe Real-Time CDP Collaboration, including setting your match keys, preferred identities, and more options.